hsushipei1/overlay_cimss_images/README.md

  4. The output combined images are placed in "overlaid" under "data".

  ## Appendix
- 1. Is IR oberservation the only product available?
+ 1. Is IR oberservation the only product available? <br>
  Ans: One can modify the link following "urllib.urlretrieve" in "realtime_cimss_IR_EH_overlay.py" or paths in "historical_cimss_IR_EH_overlay.py".
 You can look up the paths from the extracted bundle.
  Here's the combined [water vapor observation](http://i.imgur.com/IIvcwSC.png)